 Just days after my baby girl was born, I was feeling the need to get into the kitchen and bake.
-Of course, with life being a crazy busy blur of feedings, diaper changes, and naps (for me and baby), I wasn’t able to find even a few minutes for baking in those early days.
-Hannah is now three weeks old, and while life still revolves around her feeding schedule, I’m feeling a little more settled.
-Baking and blogging are my therapy, the things I do just for me, and I can’t stay away from either for long.
+Of course, with life being a crazy busy, I wasn’t able to find even a few minutes for baking in those early days.
+Baking is therapy and I can’t stay away from either for long.

-These Maple-Glazed Cinnamon Scones are my latest addiction.
 Bake me something with cinnamon and maple syrup, and I’m in love.
-(Case in point, my Cinnamon-Maple Baked Oatmeal.
+(Case in point, my Cinnamon Baked Oatmeal.
 So yum.)

 For these scones, I’ve added a hefty dose of cinnamon to the dough, to make sure the cinnamon flavor can’t be missed.
-A drizzle of a just-sweet-enough maple glaze completes these Maple-Glazed Cinnamon Scones and makes it hard to resist going back for seconds.
+You can always add cinnamon chips too for a cinnamon chip scone.
+A drizzle of a just-sweet-enough maple glaze completes these Cinnamon Scones and makes it hard to resist going back for seconds.
 I made the scones a little on the smaller side, so if you grab a second (which I totally did), you don’t have to feel too guilty about it.
 By the way, if you’ve never made scones with white whole-wheat flour, you’ve got to give it a try.
-It’s one of my favorite healthy substitutions, and it totally works.
+It’s one of my favorite whole grain substitutions, and it totally works.

 One final note – these scones are just perfect as they are.
 Buuut… if you decide to mix some cinnamon chips into the dough, then let’s be friends for life, ok?